-Landholder duty is calculated at the general rate of transfer duty.
+Landholder duty is calculated at the general rate of transfer duty plus, if applicable, the 7% foreign buyer duty surcharge.

 Duty is first determined based on the value of the interest of the acquirer in the landholder after an acquisition.
 It is calculated on the value of Western Australian land and chattels to which the landholder is entitled.
 This amount is then reduced by the duty calculated on the value of any 'excluded interest' of the acquirer.